scallyw4g/poof/README.md

 # Project Status

-`poof` is currently undergoing a hardening phase before a 0.1.0-alpha release.

-At the time of this writing, the tool relies on itself to generate ~3.5k LoC (14k if you count debug printing code) and makes use of every documented feature.
-[Bonsai](https://github.com/scallyw4g/bonsai) relies on `poof` to generate ~15k LoC (>30k including DebugPrint).
+At the time of this writing, `poof` relies on itself to generate ~8k LoC (much more if you count debug printing code) and makes use of every documented feature.
+[Bonsai](https://github.com/scallyw4g/bonsai) relies on `poof` to generate a similar amount of code.

-## Roadmap to 0.1.0-alpha
+## Roadmap to 0.2.0

 [✓] = finished